mjackson/citrus/doc/syntax.markdown

 Additionally, the minimum and maximum may be omitted entirely to specify that an expression may match zero or more times.

-    'abc'*        # match "abc" any number of times, including zero
+    'abc'*        # match "abc" zero or more times

 The `+` and `?` operators are supported as well for the common cases of `1*` and `*1` respectively.

-    'abc'+        # match "abc" at least once
-    'abc'?        # match "abc" a maximum of once
+    'abc'+        # match "abc" one or more times 'abc'?        # match "abc" zero or one time

 See [Repeat](api/classes/Citrus/Repeat.html) for more information.